tinymce/tinymce-docs/general-configuration-guide/work-with-plugins.md

 keywords: plugin
 ---

-For most developers, the real power of TinyMCE's functionality is found in its plugins.
+For most developers, the real power of {{site.productname}}'s functionality is found in its plugins.
 [Plugins]({{ site.baseurl }}/plugins/) either extend default editor functionality or add new functionality.
 For example, the [Advanced List]({{ site.baseurl }}/plugins/advlist/) plugin adds extra options to the toolbar's existing list controls, while the [Code]({{ site.baseurl }}/plugins/code/) plugin adds entirely new functionality.

-Because most people install TinyMCE via {{site.cloudname}} or by downloading a package, they mistakenly think plugins are part of the TinyMCE "core".
+Because most people install {{site.productname}} via {{site.cloudname}} or by downloading a package, they mistakenly think plugins are part of the {{site.productname}} "core".
 While all of the plugins (excluding the professional features) are included in those packages, each plugin is in a separate .js file.
-In fact, if you use the [custom package](https://www.tinymce.com/download/custom-builds/) download option, you're able to select only the plugins you want to be included, or you can exclude all of the plugins built by the TinyMCE team.
+In fact, if you use the [custom package](https://www.tinymce.com/download/custom-builds/) download option, you're able to select only the plugins you want to be included, or you can exclude all of the plugins built by the {{site.productname}} team.

 In this section, we'll show you how easy it is to activate a plugin by highlighting two of the more popular plugins.

 > Note: You must include the plugin in your download options to activate it.

 Let's start with a simple code snippet you can paste into an empty `html` file (call it whatever you like, `tinymce.html` works).
-Save the file locally, open it with your web browser and you'll have a basic, local TinyMCE instance up and running.
+Save the file locally, open it with your web browser and you'll have a basic, local {{site.productname}} instance up and running.

 ```html
 <!DOCTYPE html>